Central Edinburgh Quaker Meeting

 Central Edinburgh Quaker Meeting worships in the Edinburgh Quaker Meeting House; there are separate contact details for the Quaker Meeting and the Meeting House:

 - If you would like to hire a room in Edinburgh Quaker Meeting House please go to the room hire website or contact the Meeting House managers by email (office [at] equaker.org.uk) or phone (0131 225 4825).

-- If you would like to contact Central Edinburgh Quaker Meeting please e-mail centraledinburgh [at] quaker.org.uk or leave a meesage in the Meeting House on 0131-225 4825.
+- If you would like to contact Central Edinburgh Quaker Meeting please email the clerking team at centraledinburgh [at] quaker.org.uk or leave a message in the Meeting House on 0131 225 4825.